vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/15_Nuclear_Energy.md

 The graphical method got us pretty close with little work, and hopefully led to a deeper understanding of what is going on.
 The rest of this

 254
-29: This result, by the way, is the same as 172.3 MeV in Table 15.7 using the conversion that 1 MeV is 1.6022 × 10-13 J.
+29: This result, by the way, is the same as 172.3 MeV in Table 15.7 using the conversion that 1 MeV is 1.6022 × $10^{-13}$ J.
 30: 75 million kcal divided by 17 million kcal/g is 4.5 g.
 31: 7.6 x 235; 8.7 x 95; and 8.4 x 140
 32: Binding energy reduces mass, so larger binding energy means lighter overall mass.

 paragraph explains the discrepancy, but should be considered non- essential reading.
 The fission process typically results in a few spare neutrons.
-Each left-over (unbound) neutron deprives us of at least 8 MeV in unrealized binding potential,[^33] and the subsequent ẞ- decays from the neutron-rich daughter nuclei to stable nuclei also release energy not accounted in Table 15.7.
+Each left-over (unbound) neutron deprives us of at least 8 MeV in unrealized binding potential,[^33] and the subsequent β- decays from the neutron-rich daughter nuclei to stable nuclei also release energy not accounted in Table 15.7.
 Both of these contribute to the shortfall in comparing 172 MeV to 210 MeV, but even without this, we got a decent estimate just using the graph in Figure 15.10.
 15.4.4 Practical Implementations
 As we saw above, nuclear fission involves getting fissile nuclei generally 235U-to split apart by the addition of a neutron.
 The following criteria must be met: